hckiang/font-new-heterodox-mono/README.md

 the age of computers, the old-time new standard has become a new heterodoxy, as in many other things in design.

+# Linux and Microsoft Version

+Windows users should use "New Heterodox Mono A", the TTF version, and Linux users may prefer "New Heterodox Mono", the OTF version.
+Unfortunately "New Heterodox Mono A" does not have a bold weight yet.
+If you use Linux you can use either version.

+This is because the original version of "New Heterodox Mono" is a cubic spline OTF font, while "New Heterodox Mono A" is a quadratic spline font which contains some Truetype bytecode tweaks among other adjustments.
+Linux is generally fine with both types of fonts, but Windows' rasterizers are still very broken when it comes to cubic spline in 2021.
+On Windows, VSCode, MS Edge, and most PDF readers seem to use a more reasonable rasterizer for the cubic, but the rasterizer widely used by other native apps such as Notepad, Notepad++ and emacs is completely dysfunctional on cubic splines, due to their insistence on aggressive grid-fitting even on those OTF Postscript fonts which cannot have Truetype bytecode.

 # Screenshots